 Eclipse Theia also supports almost all these features.
 The only main exception is perspectives, which are currently not supported.
 However, as Theia currently stores and restores the window layout already, it should be simple to add this if required.

-We will call the comparison equal in this category; Eclipse desktop might have some more features, Theia has better styling options and a simpler API for the workbench.
+We will call the comparison equal in this category; Eclipse desktop might still have collected some more features over the years, Theia has better styling options and a simpler API for the workbench.

 Modularity